kelvin589/diginote/README.md

 # diginote

 This app uses a companion app [Diginote Screen](https://github.com/kelvin589/diginotescreen) to display messages.
+A documentation page for the public libraries can be found [here](https://kelvin589.github.io/diginote/).

 ## Table of Contents
 * [Overview](#overview)